Affiliate links on Android Authority may earn us a commission. Learn more.

 How to use ChatGPT for free: A step-by-step guide

-Whether you need to write a resume or come up with a witty poem, ChatGPT is likely the best AI tool for the job.
+Whether you need to write a resume or come up with a witty poem, ChatGPT is likely the best AI chatbot for the job.
 It can produce natural-sounding text that reads as if a human wrote it.
 And the best part?
-The chatbot is completely free to use, except for an optional ChatGPT Plus subscription that grants you slightly higher-quality responses.
+It’s completely free to use, except for an optional ChatGPT Plus subscription that grants you slightly higher-quality responses.
 So without wasting any more time, here’s a quick guide on how to use ChatGPT and extract the most value out of it.

 How to sign up for ChatGPT